The best places for children’s money, whether you’re putting money aside for them or if they’re saving their pocket money.

 Parents or guardians have to open the account but anyone can add money – handy for grandparents and other family members who want to put money aside.

-I’m only listing cash ISAs here.
+We’ve only listed cash ISAs here.

 Other ways to save for kids